stackvana/microcule/ReadMe.md

  - Can map any arbitrary binary like `ls`, `tail` or any compiled app to a streaming HTTP microservice
  - Creates HTTP microservices in multiple Programming Languages
  - Ships with `microcule` binary for starting HTTP microservice servers
+ - By design, requires no Container or Virtual Machine solutions ( it's your choice! )
  - Modular design, only require the microservice functionality you need
  - Uses [Plugin System](#plugins) based on standard node.js HTTP middlewares
  - Maps HTTP request / response to STDIN / STDOUT of spawned child processes